 Allstate’s reputation is based on a number of factors.
 First, it is a pretty awful company to deal with on injury claims.
 Actions have consequences, and word has spread that Allstate does not play fair.

 Then there is the infamous advice from McKinsey & Co to overhaul its claims practices, symbolized by the use of "boxing gloves" to characterize how it should treat third party claims victims and even their policyholders who balk at their settlement offers.
 That is just the visual image everyone needed.

-Another piece of advice McKinsey gave, which resonated with claimants after their recommendation were implemented, is stalling claims where the victim did not rollover on settlement.
+Another piece of advice McKinsey gave, which resonated with claimants after their recommendation were implemented, is stalling claims where the victim did not rollover for settlement.
 Sure, this advice was given 15 years ago.
 But, some core of the message is still being used today by some of their adjusters.

 Still, in spite of its reputation as the anti-good hands company; if you are making a claim, we don't view them as the worst car insurance company to deal with in Maryland.
 In fact, Allstate's settlement offers are typically better, than what you would receive in the same case from Progressive, GEICO, or State Farm Insurance Companies.
 [Learn more about these insurance companies here.]
 And while our lawyers certainly do have to bring some Allstate accident cases to trial, many cases can settle either before or after a lawsuit has been filed.

 - Get sample Allstate settlements and verdicts